pyeventsourcing/eventsourcing/README.md

 assert type(events[3]).__qualname__ == 'World.SomethingHappened'
 ```

-The aggregate's event objects can be used to reconstruct the state of
+The event objects can be used to reconstruct the state of
 the aggregate.
 The application repository method `repository.get()`
 reconstructs aggregates from stored events in this way (see below).

 ```python
 copy = None
 for event in events:
     copy = event.mutate(copy)